 It should also be noted that federal and state taxes, known as estate taxes can be imposed on the estate.
 There are however limits on how these taxes can be applied.
 Both federal and state tax law allow a certain amount of the estate to pass to heirs and beneficiaries before taxes are applied to the estate.
 A small number state governments can also require the payment of an inheritance tax.
 Unlike the estate tax which applies to the estate before distribution to heirs and beneficiaries, the inheritance tax is applied to the individuals who receive the proceeds of an estate.
 These tax rates vary by state, in some cases the inheritance tax may apply instead of the estate tax, and at least one state charges both, and some states do not require the payment of estate or inheritance taxes.
 As with the estate taxes, some states that charge an inheritance tax set a limit allowing a certain amount of the estate to pass without being taxed

 After all debts owed by the decedent are paid, the remaining property and monies are paid to the heirs of beneficiaries of the estate

 Distribution to Heirs and Beneficiaries

-In many states there may be laws that require a share of a decedent’s estate be paid to a spouse or child who has not been named, or has been excluded from, the will.
-In such cases the excluded individual may need to challenge the will to receive their share.
+If distribution is under a will, it may specify certain amounts or percentages of liquid assets, property, and intellectual property be given to a particular beneficiary.
+In other cases, the will might call for the remaining amount to be shared evenly among the beneficiaries.
+In many states there may be probate laws that require a share of a decedent’s estate be paid to a spouse or child who has not been named, or has been excluded from the will.
+This is known as a statutory or elective share.
+In such cases the excluded individual may choose to challenge the will in order to receive their share.